-The EOMs for the shifted operators are derived by substituting the definitions of the shifted operators (\ref{eq:de1})-(\ref{eq:de3}) into the EOMs of the probe branch (\ref{eq:fsa_dot1})-(\ref{eq:fssigma_gr_dot1}), accounting for the possible presence of a control photon excitation in the control branch.
+The EOMs for the shifted operators are derived by substituting the definitions of the shifted operators (\ref{eq:de1})--(\ref{eq:de3}) into the EOMs of the probe branch (\ref{eq:fsa_dot1})--(\ref{eq:fssigma_gr_dot1}), accounting for the possible presence of a control photon excitation in the control branch.
 The EOMs for the shifted operators, associated with the probe branch, in the frequency domain are

 As observed, a classical feeding term appears in Eq. (\ref{eq:fssgr}) only in the presence of a stored excitation in the control branch, resulting from the Rydberg-Rydberg interaction between excitations in the probe and control branches.
-The solutions of these EOMs are expressed as $\hat{o}[\omega]=\overline{o}[\omega]\hat{\sigma}_{rr}+\mathcal{O}(\delta\hat{\mathcal{E}}_\mathrm{p}[0,\omega])$, where the first term represents a strong classical component dependent on the probe field's amplitude $\alpha_\mathrm{in,p}$, conditioned on the presence of a stored control excitation.
-The second term corresponds to a weak quantum component proportional to the differential signal $\delta\hat{\mathcal{E}}_\mathrm{p}[0,\omega]$.
-Neglecting the weak second term, in a similar fashion as for the cavity case, the solution for the probe excited state transition operator, for a resonant signal i.e. $\omega=0$, is found to be
+The solutions of these EOMs are expressed as $\hat{o}[\omega]=\overline{o}[\omega]\hat{\sigma}_{rr}+\mathcal{O}(\delta\hat{\mathcal{E}}_\mathrm{p}[0,\omega])$, where the first term represents a classical component dependent on the probe field's amplitude $\alpha_\mathrm{in,p}$, conditioned on the presence of a stored control excitation.
+The second term corresponds to a weak quantum component proportional to the fluctuation operator $\delta\hat{\mathcal{E}}_\mathrm{p}[0,\omega]$.
+Neglecting the weak second term, in a similar fashion as for the cavity case, the solution for the probe excited-state transition operator, for a resonant probe field (i.e., $\omega = 0$, a field constant in time), is found to be